Good option in Indianapolis

 I also am not a fan of holes that "don't fit in" with the rest of the course, and I kind of put hole 18 with that.
 It seems far longer than the other holes.
 Just a personal thing with me, perhaps, and won't really matter to anyone else.
 18 could also be difficult to play if there are youth soccer games going on, as the basket is right next to the field.

-The signs are nice and accurate, but they're only placed at the short pads.
 Not a terrible problem as most of the pads aren't too far apart, but it could be a minor annoyance to some.

 With the parking lot used as an OB, you could run into trouble with vehicles, although I'd assume there isn't much playing going on when activities are being held at the church.